neilvanthesman/Machine-Learning/README.md

 Spotify's recommendation engine (Discovery Weekly, Radio, Playlist Extension) is heavily tied to listening history.
 This creates two problems for discovery:

-1. Modifying your "Preference" requires weeks of retraining the SPotify algorithm.
+1. Modifying your "Preference" requires weeks of retraining the Spotify algorithm.
 2. This approach reamplifies what the User likes and has a high probability to avoid new things.
 It does satisfy the User more and is effective for personalized generation to incentivize long term User engagement.
 But for discovery purposes this is bad, since it covers less “ground” and has the tendency to stay on certain areas of variance.

-> **Model vs. User distinction:** There's an important distinction between what the model is optimizing for and what the user actually wants.
+**Model vs. User distinction:** There's an important distinction between what the model is optimizing for and what the user actually wants.
 The model finds close neighbors in audio feature space to increase the probability of finding songs Users end up liking.
 But what users typically like may include:
 - songs that are adjacent in mood,
 - songs with different mood but similar audio features,
 - or songs they'd enjoy even if they sound nothing like the query.